Alibaba Logo

 Bonuses & Incentives

-Bonuses and incentives are common and tied to performance and business results.
-During big sales events, teams may receive additional rewards or recognition.
-Stock-based incentives are part of compensation for many roles, which can align employees with long-term company goals.
+Performance bonuses are common and tied to both individual and business results.
+Big sales events sometimes come with additional rewards or recognition.
+Stock-based compensation is standard for many roles, which gives employees a stake in longer-term outcomes.

 Health and Insurance Benefits